davy1ex/pipelineLLM/frontend/docs/README.md

 - What is an Edge (connections, types, styling)
 - How nodes and edges form a workflow
 - Workflow execution flow
+- How `systemPrompt` is resolved (edge first, then node data fallback)
 - Saving and loading workflows
 - Visual best practices
 - Common issues and solutions